AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-access-reader-account.md

 ## Reset Your Password {#reset-your-password}

 [!DNL Marketo Measure] does not have access to your Snowflake login password.
-If you need to reset your password, Click the [!UICONTROL Reset Password] button on the Data Warehouse information page, and follow the instructions.
-A temporary password will be immediately displayed in the UI.
-You will be prompted to create your own password on your next data warehouse log in.
+If you must reset your password, Click the [!UICONTROL Reset Password] button on the Data Warehouse information page, and follow the instructions.
+A temporary password is immediately displayed in the UI.
+You will be prompted to create your own password on your next data warehouse login.

 >[!NOTE]
 >